TolaniOke-Steve/Pet-name-Gen/README.md

 A Simple Bash script that takes user input a generates five random pet names

 # How to run
-Open ubuntu and use ./Pet_name.sh if this dosent work use this
+Open ubuntu, navigate to directory where file is contained and run ./Pet_name.sh.
+If this dosent work use this instead
 ```
 sed -i 's/\r$//' Pet_name.sh
 ```